-Roaring 40s Kayaking are passionate about Tasmania and mad about kayaking, with a dedicated team of professional guides whom have grown up on the waterways around this special island.
+Roaring 40s Kayaking are passionate about Tasmania and mad about kayaking, with a dedicated team of professional outdoor adventure guides whom have grown up on the waterways around this special island.

-Their acknowledgement at the Tasmanian Tourism Awards over the past years as one of the best adventure tourism providers in the state which means you can be confident that when you book with Roaring 40s Kayaking you will receive an award-winning experience.
-They guarantee high-quality kayaks and equipment, gourmet Tasmanian meals and an impeccable safety record with a range of tours to suit your experience levels and time.
+Their acknowledgement at the Tasmanian Tourism Awards over the past years as one of the best adventure tourism providers in the state means you can be confident that when you book with Roaring 40s Kayaking you will receive an award-winning experience.
+They guarantee active adventure experiences to excite and inspire you with high-quality kayaks and equipment, gourmet Tasmanian meals and an impeccable safety record.

-Advanced Ecotourism Certified Adventure Adventure and Outdoors Tours Air Air, Helicopter and Balloon Tours Australian Tourism Accreditation Basic Camping Canoeing/Kayaking Carpark Caters for challenges with learning and communication Caters for hearing impairment Caters for people with allergies and intolerances.
-Caters for vision impairment Cruises, Sailing and Water Tours Disabled access available EarthCheck Certified Extended Family Friendly Full Day Half Day or Less Land - Motorised Moderate Nature & Wildlife Nature and wildlife Non Smoking Public Toilet Regional Tourist/Tourism Association/Organisation Sightseeing Tours The Ecotourism Association of Australia Water - Self Propelled
+Advanced Ecotourism Certified Adventure Adventure and Outdoors Tours Air Air, Helicopter and Balloon Tours Australian Tourism Accreditation Basic Camping Camping Canoeing/Kayaking Canoeing/Kayaking Carpark Caters for challenges with learning and communication Caters for hearing impairment Caters for people with allergies and intolerances.
+Caters for vision impairment Cruises, Sailing and Water Tours Disabled access available EarthCheck Certified ECO Certified (Advanced Ecotourism) by Ecotourism Australia Extended Family Friendly Full Day Half Day or Less International Land - Motorised Moderate Nature & Wildlife Nature and wildlife Non Smoking Public Toilet Regional Tourist/Tourism Association/Organisation Sightseeing Tours The Ecotourism Association of Australia Water - Self Propelled

 Hobart’s iconic waterfront … from a different perspective.